Porsche to create more than 1,400 jobs for electric car

 Another 350 digital experts are to be hired at a Porsche unit specifically set up to develop mobility concepts and uncover new business areas, it said, reflecting a transformation also underway at VW's luxury brand Audi.

 Porsche previously targeted more than 1,000 new jobs for the Mission E at Zuffenhausen, where it is building a new paint shop and assembly line.
-The sports-car brand is spending about 1 billion euros (£837.2 million) on the zero-emission model.
+The sports-car brand is spending about 1 billion euros ($1.1 billion) on the zero-emission model.

 Although Porsche is attracting more than 140,000 job applications per year and tops various employer rankings, the manufacturer is struggling to attract the sort of smart brains also being wooed by rival carmakers, suppliers and IT firms.